Legend of the White Snake: Characters

+A character in Baishe Quanzhuan.
+A thousand-year-old fox spirit from Kunlun who transforms into the likeness of Bai Niangzi to seduce Xu Xian.

 Modifications and alternate versions

 The legend has been presented in a number of major Chinese operas, films, and television series.

 The white snake was simply known as the "White Lady" or "White Maiden" (白娘子) in the original tale in Feng Menglong's Stories to Caution the World.
 The name "Bai Suzhen" was created in a later era.

 Some adaptations of the legend in theater, film, television and other media have made extensive modifications to the original story, including the following: